sveinbjornt/Platypus/Documentation/Documentation.md

 Platypus-generated apps are not signed by default.
 Due to GateKeeper, this means they will not run on macOS without prompting the user for approval.

-If you have a Mac developer signing certificate in your Keychain, you can select it as a signing certificate in Preferences.

-The app is signed using the following command:
+Platypus apps, like any other apps, can signed using the following command:

 ```
 /usr/bin/codesign -s "your-signing-identity" path/to/MyApp.app